 When we arrived, we found out they didn’t get the right table from the attic, although we asked for it over the phone.
 This actually happened last time too.
 It’s ok, I don’t get angry over it.
 You can see they’re not used to wheelchair users, because they never come here.
 That’s because the building isn’t disabled-friendly at all.
 There are major thresholds, they don’t have a toilet for disabled people (and the hallway to the toilets is too narrow to go through with a wheelchair anyway).
 They also have these swing doors you always see in saloons in western movies , so that’s always an adventure to go through.
 We already developed some good techniques for that 🙂 Oh and even though they aren’t used to it, the staff does treat me with respect, just like they treat the other guests.
 I hardly ever encounter that, just because of the prejudices people have about wheelchair users.
 And they do seem to actually feel sorry (and surprised) when they find out their restaurant isn’t disabled-friendly – and are very glad when they discover we’re pretty used to these situations and always find some kind of solution for it.

 Eventually we sat at a less-awful table, so I could reach the cutlery, even though everyone couldn’t still really get their chairs under the table.
 I was happy, because we did it.
 We sat there.
 The food was great and it was rather quiet in the restaurant.
-Which is exceptional, so we were glad we picked this date, instead of December 5th which isn’t only our anniversary date, but also a national holiday (sinterklaas).
+Which is exceptional, so we were glad we picked this date.
 The place is always crowded and they always play loud music, sometimes live.
 Even a little parade comes with whistles and all dressed up when it’s someone’s birthday (and they also announce whose birthday it is), but on holidays it’s even more and of course more little children.
 So the ambiance was great for us.
 We had a nice time, despite all the obstacles we had to overcome to get here.

-As mentioned before, both my boyfriend and I have chronic fatigue problems.
+As mentioned before, both my fellow Hippo and I have chronic fatigue syndrome.
 For us, going to a restaurant for an hour is like a complete day out.
 And I’m just really happy we found a way to still do things like this, sometimes.
 We also have some problems with food.
-My boyfriend officially has IBS (irritable bowle syndrom – in Dutch PDS prikkelbare darmsyndroom) and they think I have this too.
+My fellow Hippo officially has IBS (irritable bowle syndrom) and they think I have this too.
 So when we’re home, he has to go to the toilet for a long time, multiple times that day (and often the next day too).
 My parents asked if he was willing to do this (I already knew the answer since we talk about everything).
 He replied that he chose for this willingly and knowing the consequences.
 He often has this problem with almost every food he eats anyway and at least this food is ‘worth it’.
 And we often only do this once (or maybe twice) a year, so it’s ok.
 We’re both happy, despite our diseases and disabilities.
 I hope more people can enjoy these things too, despite their problems.